Skip to main content

 Travel Abroad on STEM Extension

-In the STEM Final Rule, Department of Homeland Security states that students currently on STEM Extension (or who have a STEM Extension application pending) may travel abroad and seek reentry in F-1 status.
-When traveling outside of the US on STEM Extension OPT, ISSS recommends you carry the following documentation upon reentry to the US:
+Students currently on STEM Extension (or who have a STEM Extension application pending) may travel abroad and seek reentry in F-1 status.

 Students on STEM FAQ